-8 Tips For Improving Production Efficiency at Your Manufacturing Plant
+8 Ways to Improve Production Efficiency at Your Manufacturing Plant

 No matter how large or small your manufacturing plant is, efficiency and productivity relative to your capital investment is the key to maintaining your competitive edge.
 However, before adopting any method for boosting production efficiency, first it’s important to measure your plant’s current level of productivity.
 When this step is complete, you can take actions to improve and measure their effects.